 If you’re a software engineer seeking employment, you’ve probably noticed that many job postings in the US and Europe exclude international job applicants.
 They filter out anyone who doesn’t have a visa or isn’t in the company’s timezone.
 If you are applying for jobs aboard, you want to filter out these job ads to focus only on companies that will take your application seriously (and not waste your time!).

-Relocate.me is the best software engineer job board for tech workers who are looking for a job overseas.
+Relocate.me is the best job board for tech workers who are looking for a job overseas.
 The jobs that are posted on this site are exclusively from tech companies that want to hire international candidates.
 The companies on this board offer relocation support — which is arguably the best possible scenario an international candidate could hope for.

 Exploring IT jobs with relocation packages on the site is a good place to start.
 But, if that’s too steep of a starting point, you can always read the stories from fellow techies who successfully relocated.